Skip to content

 Dave Barry was right when he said, “The real threat to whales is whaling, which has endangered many whale species”.
-But whale extinction cannot be blamed totally on man when there is angry Mother Nature that has, in one instance, dried up a tropical sea that once covered an area in northern Egypt, now known as Wadi El Hitan.
+However, whale extinction cannot be blamed totally on man when there is angry Mother Nature that has, in one instance, dried up a tropical sea that once covered an area in northern Egypt, now known as Wadi El Hitan.

 It was once a valley of whales before a change in the geographical nature of the area turned it into a desert.
 Wadi El Hitan is now located in the governorate of Fayyoum and is considered one of the most important tourist attractions in the Upper Egyptian city.